-There are many reasons why The Sopranos is the greatest television show ever, with the musical selection being one of them.
+There are so many reasons why The Sopranos is the greatest television show ever, with the musical selection being one of them.
 Coming from multiple genres and artists large and small, there really is something for everyone.
 As for me?
-Read on for my list of 10 favorite songs from The Sopranos (which is in chronological order and NOT listed as first through tenth favorite).
+Read on to learn about my favorite songs from The Sopranos on HBO.

 First, one of my favorite songs from The Sopranos appears right in the Pilot with “Fired Up” by Funky Green Dogs.
 It comes on at The Bada Bing, a topless bar run by Silvio Dante, Tony’s loyal consigliere.
 Though it wasn’t on The Sopranos where I first heard “Fired Up.”
 I actually recall hearing it quite often on the radio when I was younger.
 This was probably right around the time that they shot the Pilot, so that timing makes sense.